 SCOPE

-Track 7: Ethical, Sustainable, and Responsible AI
+Track 7: Trustworthy, Explainable, and Sustainable AI Systems

-Joint Lead: SASL & SCOPE
+SASL & SCOPE

 About the School of Advanced Sciences and Languages (SASL)